Universality in minor-closed graph classes

-A \defn{simplicial $k$-orientation} of a chordal graph $G$ is an acyclic orientation of $G$ such that the in-neighbourhood of every vertex is a clique of size at most $k$.
-For brevity, a simplicial $k$-orientation is henceforth called a \hdefn{$k$}{orientation} (which matches the definition of 1-orientation when $k=1$).
-A $k$-orientation is \defn{rooted} if each connected component of $G$ has a vertex of in-degree 0.
-It is easily seen\footnote{Say $G$ is a connected chordal graph, oriented so that the in-neighbourhood of each vertex is a clique.
+\begin{lem} For every well-founded acyclic orientation of a graph $G$, there is a root vertex.
+Moreover, for every rooted simplicial orientation of a connected chordal graph, there is a unique root. \end{lem}

+\begin{proof} Let $G$ be an acyclically oriented graph such that each vertex has indegree at least 1.
+Let $v_1,v_2,\dots $ be a maximal backward oriented path in $G$.
+Given any vertex $v_i$ let $v_{i+1}$ be any neighbour of $v_i$ where the edge $v_iv_{i+1}$ is directed from $v_{i+1}$ to $v_i$.
+Since the orientation is acyclic, $v_{i+1}\neq v_j$ for all $j\in[i]$.
+So $v_1,v_2,\dots$ is a 1-way infinite backward oriented path.
+This proves the first claim.

+Now assume that $G$ is a connected chordal graph with a rooted simplicial orientation.
 Say $r$ is a vertex of in-degree 0.
 Let $v$ be any vertex of $G$.
 Let $P$ be a shortest $rv$-path in $G$ (ignoring the edge orientation).
 If there is a vertex $x$ in $P$ incident with two incoming edges $yx,zx$ in $P$, then $yz$ is an edge, implying that $P$ is not a shortest $rv$-path.
 So no vertex in $P$ has two incoming edges in $P$.
 The edge incident to $r$ in $P$ is outgoing at $r$.
 So $P$ is oriented from $r$ to $v$.
 In particular, $v$ has in-degree at least 1.
-Thus $G$ has at most one vertex of in-degree 0.} that each component of $G$ has at most one vertex of in-degree 0.
-The next lemma follows from \cref{ChordalCharacterisation,TreeDecompositionClique}.
+Thus $G$ has exactly one vertex of in-degree 0. \end{proof}